ZairesDev/FiMi-QA_Application/README.md

 - We know the importance of employee tracking to QA department.
 We’re here to give a simple solution to such a tedious task.

+## Usage

-  -Easily track all monitored employees,
+- Easily track all monitored employees,
-  -Assign and edit QA to frontline staff relationships, -Employee database driven allowing for automatic new hire and attrition updates, -Reduces manual input and editing,
+- Assign and edit QA to frontline staff relationships,
+- Employee database driven allowing for automatic new hire and attrition updates,
+- Reduces manual input and editing,
-  -Reduces time spent on data entry
+- Reduces time spent on data entry

+## Testing

+Use one of the following to login into application:

+- QA Agent login information for testing:
+  username: sam123,
+  password: password: cats123

+- QA Supervisor login information for testing:
+  username: chair123,
+  password: rosa123,

 ## User Story